akash768145s/PRODIGY_WD_03/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+THIS PROBLEM NEEDS NODE.JS LATEST VERSION Installed

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run this project by performing this command: npm start